Pole Sports

 The personal analysis is viewed as being a confidential document intended only for the athlete.
 The analysis is done independently of any judges, head judge or competition organisers of any IPSF competition the routine will be used for.
 The virtual coach will not discuss or inform any persons other than the athlete who has requested the service about any information determined in the analysis.

-The service will take seven (7) working days to complete from the date of acknowledgement and will be sent via email to the email address listed on the original application form.
+The service will take fourteen (14) working days to complete from the date of acknowledgement and will be sent via email to the email address listed on the original application form.

 There are no refunds or transfers of any monies paid for the service when the score sheets and video have been upload.